hypernumbers/hypernumbers-manual/contents/indepth/making-forms.rst

 Overview
 --------

 Forms are a useful way of gathering data from end-users in many web application settings.
-In hypernumbers there are two form types that can be created:
+In vixo there are two form types that can be created:

 *	Appending forms
 *	Wikiforms